• Skip to primary navigation

 Is San Miguel de Allende Safe Right Now?

-Yes, it is!
+Yes!
 San Miguel de Allende is a popular tourist city, so the crime rate is low compared to other dangerous Mexican cities with sinister reputations.

 bar san miguel mexico

-To avoid being a target, try to avoid walking or loitering around the bus station area too much if you can help it that is, or, at least get a taxi or Uber from there to your hotel without hanging around too much.
+To avoid being a target, try to avoid walking or loitering around the bus station area too much if you can help it, that is.
+Or at least get a taxi or Uber from there to your hotel without hanging around too much.

 San Miguel de Allende Safety Facts